-The average cost of cyber insurance in the U.S. is $1,485 per year or $124 per month.
+The average cost of cyber insurance in the U.S. in 2021 was $1,589 per year or $132 per month.
 According to recent reports, the U.S. is the country that is most frequently targeted for cyberattacks.
 Companies in the U.S. spend almost $4 million dollars on average to respond to data breaches, according to IBM.
 For small businesses, the cost averages around $36,000 to recover from a data breach, according to First Data.
 For small and midsize businesses, the cost rises to an average of $86,000, as reported by Kaspersky.

 Get a quote on Cyber Insurance

 Average Cost of Cyber Insurance